 - Began exercising to ‘lean up’ before her wedding.

-– Happy with initial results, then began to put weight on.
-Weight wouldn’t budge.
+- Happy with initial results, then began to put weight on and it wouldn’t budge.

 - Noticed changes to periods when she came off the pill to try and get pregnant.

-– Gynecologist diagnosed her with PCOS after she tried for a year to get pregnant.
+- Gynaecologist diagnosed her with PCOS after she tried for a year to get pregnant.

 All of the women that I’ve provided details about have PCOS, but they all presented with different symptoms.
 For me to know how to help those women, I needed to know their own individual cause of PCOS.
 But first, let’s look at what PCOS actually is.